Mac Gargan: Return as Scorpion

-During the "Gang War" storyline, Scorpion was with the Cape-Killers when they arrived following the other Spider-Man, Misty Knight, and Colleen Wing's defeat of Bumbler's group and Frost Pharaoh's group.
-After an altercation, a call between She-Hulk and Gao mentions that Spider-Man is among the superheroes deputized by Mayor Luke Cage into helping to deal with this gang war causing Spider-Man to work with Scorpion and Gust in investigating Hobgoblin's activities in Sheepshead Bay, Brooklyn.
-While Spider-Man fights Prowler, Scorpion and Gust defeat the Enforcers.
-Scorpion and Gust later join the other Spider-Man's group and Prowler in heading to Hobgoblin's hideout.
-He is among those that fight Hobgoblin's superhuman muscle outside.
-While Scorpion fought Shocker, he asked him when was the last time a Goblin fulfilled a promise to somebody.
-This was enough to cause Hobgoblin's hired muscle to turn against him.

-During the "Venom War" storyline, Scorpion runs into the Wild Pack and asks them to help him get out of town amidst the Zombiote invasion.
-When the Zombiotes attack, Scorpion is turned into a Zombiote.

 Powers and abilities

 As Scorpion

 As the Scorpion, Mac Gargan was given superhuman powers through chemical and radiological treatments, which included splicing his genetics with a scorpion's DNA.
 As the result, he has arachnid-like powers similar to Spider-Man's such as superhuman strength, stamina, and durability, as well as superhuman speed, agility, and reflexes.
 He can scale walls and also punches holes in walls as a way to climb.
 He possesses an exceptionally strong grip, reminiscent of a real scorpion's pincers.
 He wears a full-body battlesuit composed of two layers of light steel mesh separated by a thin layer of insulated rubber.
 In addition to his superhuman physique, he was traditionally armed with a cybernetically-controlled, seven-foot mechanical tail, with a tool steel articulated framework which can whip at 90 miles per hour.
 The tail has in the past been equipped with projectile weapons, usually an electric generator, although it has also been equipped with a spike at its tip, which can squirt an acidic spray, and a low-density plasma energy projector.
 The Scorpion can use his tail as an extra leg, or he can coil it behind him to spring himself a distance of at least 30 feet.
 The Scorpion is substantially stronger and more durable than Spider-Man, though is a much less skilled hand-to-hand combatant, and thus Spider-Man relies on his tactics and wits to defeat him.